 The Lunchbox itself costs $3,000 but students who maintain above a 1.0 GPA receive a $3,000 scholarship to cover the cost.

 Indiana State University offers the Sycamore Technology Award which covers full laptop expenses to students who are enrolled and are eligible, as determined by the FAFSA.

 This scholarship is open to both in and out-of-state residents–but not available to international, returning Indiana State or online-only students.
-All incoming freshman are automatically considered for the award while transfer students must apply for the scholarship.
+All incoming freshmen are automatically considered for the award while transfer students must apply for the scholarship.

-Rochester College offers all full-time undergraduate incoming freshman an Apple MacBook or iPad completely free.
+Rochester College offers all full-time undergraduate incoming freshmen an Apple MacBook or iPad completely free.
 Students who transfer to Rochester with 29 credits or less are also eligible to receive a free MacBook or iPad.

 source - pexels.com